Read: The Emotional Pain of Infertility

 And here we are today, continuing to praise and thank God not only for this baby but for His beautiful plans.
 I’ll never know why He allowed us to go through those 2 years of dealing with the pain of infertility, and quite truthfully, I don’t need to know why.

 God has proven His faithfulness and love to us over and over and over again, even before we saw that positive pregnancy test.
 There is absolutely no doubt in my mind as to His perfect faithfulness and plans for our lives, always.

 To God be all the glory and praise forever.

-(That’s the end of Ruth’s beautiful, candid testimony of God’s grace through those difficult years of waiting.
-In the next post, The Pain of Infertility 4, I will share some thoughts from MY perspective as a mom, as she went through this.)
+That’s the end of Ruth’s beautiful, candid testimony of God’s grace through those difficult years of waiting.
+In the next post, I will share some thoughts on Supporting Those Dealing With The Pain Of Infertility.

 Read the rest of my infertility story in these posts: